gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Console/README.md

 ![Console sample output](../../../../Documentation/Assets/console-more-sample.png)

-The keys, colors, and styling are fully customizable by inheriting a class from `MoreTextWriter`.
+The keys, colors, and styling are fully customizable by deriving a class from the `MoreTextWriter`.

 ## Usage